 Novel semiconductor heterostructures

 Novel technologies often require the implementation of new materials or of new ways of combining known materials with unprecedendet geometrical architectures.
-In this research topic, the electron microscopy group collaborates with other reseach groups on new semiconductor heterostructures.
+In this research topic, the electron microscopy group collaborates with other research groups on new semiconductor heterostructures.
 One sub-project concerns the development of an advanced X-ray detector based on Ge pillars grown on patterned silicon.
 Due to the large lattice mismatch between Si and Ge, Ge is heavily strained due to the epitaxial growth.
 The strain is partially plastically relaxed by the formation of dislocations and the formation of other structural defects, like e.g. stacking faults.
-Characterization of these defects is crucual for advancing the understanding of their occurance as a function of growth conditions and for developping the structure-property relation of the final device.
+Characterization of these defects is crucual for advancing the understanding of their occurence as a function of growth conditions and for developing the structure-property relation of the final device.

 This research topic has received funding from the Swiss National Science Foundation and CTI, the Commission for Technology and Innovation.